On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections

 An equation for the error is received by

 with residual function

 that is used to monitor the convergence during the iteration process.
-Evaluating the equation \prettyref{eq:error_equation} at $t = \tau_m$ and $t = t_0$, and taking the difference gives
+Evaluating equation \prettyref{eq:error_equation} at $t = \tau_m$ and $t = t_0$, and taking the difference gives

-For the discretization of \prettyref{eq:difference_errors} the difference of the residual functions is the residual at $\tau_m$ itself, i.e.,
+For the discretization of \prettyref{eq:difference_errors}, the difference of the residual functions is the residual at $\tau_m$ itself, i.e.,

 If the residual $\bm{r}^{\tilde{k}} (\tau_m)$ is zero for any index $\tilde{k}$, the collocation problem is solved.
 In order to numerically compute the residual, the spectral quadrature rule is used to discretize the integral.
-Inserting the discretized quantity of \prettyref{eq:difference_residuals}
+Approximating the residual in \prettyref{eq:difference_residuals} by